Known Limitations

 Apps Script Sandbox All Diagrams

-Mermaid diagrams are rendered as PNG images inside Google Docs™.
+Mermaid diagrams are rendered as PNG images inside Google Docs.
 They cannot be interactive, zoomable, or auto-updated when the source changes.
-To update a diagram, you need to edit the source and re-render it.
+You can simply use Import from Markdown or Export as Markdown will update the diagram image to match the source.

 ZenUML Diagrams Not Supported